-If you disagree with the valuation band of your property there is a right of appeal.
+If you think your property is in the wrong valuation band there is a right of appeal.

 Setting the Council Tax charges

-The Council Tax charges are set every year, as part of the Council Budget in February.
-They depend on how much money is needed to pay for the services the Council provides and its contributions to the Police and Fire services.
+Council Tax charges are agreed every year as part of the Council Budget in February.
+They depend on how much money is needed to pay for the services the Council provides, and its contributions regional services in Greater Manchester.

 Details of previous year's Council Tax charges can be found in the downloads section at the bottom of this page.